 However, they are also viewed as a long-term investment and can add value to your home should you decide to move.

 #3 Difficult to rearrange the space

-A quick restyle can normally be acheived by moving furntiure around and changing accessories.
-However as a fitted wardrobe is secured in position permanently, this will mean less flexiblity in your room layout post install.
+A quick restyle can normally be achieved by moving furniture around and changing accessories.
+However as a fitted wardrobe is secured in position permanently, this will mean less flexibility in your room layout post install.

 #4 Longer delivery time

-While a fitted wardrobe will give you a custom build suited to your lifestyle and requiremetns, you won’t be able to to buy a fitted wardrobe off the shelf for immediate delivery.
+While a fitted wardrobe will give you a custom build suited to your lifestyle and requirements, you won’t be able to buy a fitted wardrobe off the shelf for immediate delivery.

 The lead time is down to a measurement appointment, time to design, ordering of materials and then the build time on-site.

 While freestanding wardrobes are versatile and will give your bedroom a relaxed feel, fitted wardrobes are more streamlined and make better use of awkward spaces.
 But when it comes to choosing which is best for you, then we’d suggest that you consider how you use your bedroom and the overall style that you are trying to achieve.